sushil2601/javaScript_practise/NODEJS.md

 Ans:-
     In this system, tasks are completed independently.

-Q. can javaScript handle asynchronous task?
+Q. Can javaScript handle asynchronous task?
 Ans:-
     So, JavaScript itself is synchronous, but with the power of Node.js, it can handle asynchronous operations, allowing JavaScript to perform multiple tasks